cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_adv_timer.rst

     - If a match_event is high

-      - The PWM output is made low
+      - The PWM output ch_x_o[y] is made low

     - Else, if event_2 is high

-      - The PWM output is made high
+      - The PWM output ch_x_o[y] is made high

   - When Sawtooth Mode is OFF

     - If match_event is high and event_2 is low

-      - The PWM output is made low
+      - The PWM output ch_x_o[y] is made low
       - event_2 is made high

     - Else, if match_event is high and event_2 also is high

-      - The PWM output is made high
+      - The PWM output ch_x_o[y] is made high
       - event_2 is made low.

 By default, the PWM output remains the same (state remains the same until further change in input), and event_2 is kept low.
 The PWM output is set to 0.
 When either the hard reset is triggered or the controller reset is '1'.
+COMP_THRESHOLD and COMP_OP can only be updated, when the update signal is '1'.

 Working of APB ADVANCED TIMER for PWM generation:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Based on the detailed working of the submodules above, the working of the APB Advanced timer can be summarised as:
-FW initialization is performed, and the external input/stimulus ext_sig_i is provided.
-For each Timer module, at every positive edge of the selected clock and when the timer is active, the following operation is performed:
+Based on the detailed working of the submodules above, for each Timer module, at every positive edge of the selected clock and when the timer is active, the following operation is performed:

 - Input stage consumes 48 bits (i.e, 32 32-bit ext_sig_i and 16-bit PWM output signals of all the 4 timers) and processes it accordingly based on CLKSEL, INSEL, and MODE.
 The event signal is generated as per the working of the input stage.